jeanshanchik/KVKRepo/CommandLineTerms/mkdir.md

 ## Make Directory

 ### What is it?
 **mkdir** - Stands for Make Directory.
-It is used to create new directories.
+This command  is used to create new directories.
 ### Why do you do it?
 A directory, also called a folder can be used as a container of files and other directories.
 ### How do you do it?